tum-ai/tech-tutorial/README.md

 Throughout this tutorial, you will see some **TASK**s.
 These tasks should be completed for this tutorial.
 If there are any questions, please use our Slack channel or the Whatsapp Group.

+The first tutorials are about setting up the basic workflow an learning how to do software development in a group of people.

-The tutorials about training an AI model, showcase a standard procedure of creating and training AI models.
+The last tutorial goes one step further.
+This tutorial will showcase a standard procedure of creating and training AI models.
-There are meant to allow you to get your hands dirty and to give you a basic practical understanding of what "learning" actually means.
+It is meant to allow you to get your hands dirty and start experimenting with AI.
 <br>
-Also, we will showcase that for the three main Machine Learning Frameworks - for now we have covered the first two.
+We will showcase that for the three main Machine Learning Frameworks - for now we have covered the first two.
 * [PyTorch](https://pytorch.org/)
 * [Keras](https://keras.io/)
 * [TensorFlow](https://www.tensorflow.org/)

-One important thing to understand is what these libraries actually do.
+This tutorial will not cover the mathematical foundations of AI, but one important thing to understand is what these libraries actually do.
-The main purpose, obviously, of these is to allow developers, researches to create, train and test AI models.
+Their main purpose, obviously, is to allow developers, researches to create, train and test AI models.
 <br>
-However, the main feature is the so-called "Autograd" functionality.
+An important feature is the so-called "Autograd" functionality.
 That means the main power of these frameworks is that they automate a very big part of the training process - namely the computation of gradients.
 As you'll learn or maybe already know, gradients are at the core of Machine Learning - they need to be calculated to actually do the learning (i.e. change the model parameters based on an error).